Hasvitha-M/Retail-Sales_Analysis/README.md

 ## Conclusion
 This project demonstrates an end-to-end data analysis pipeline:
 - Raw data → cleaned data → analysis → visualization → export
-It showcases practical data analytics skills using Python and Pandas.
+It showcases practical data analytics using Python and Pandas.

 ## License
 This project is created for educational and learning purposes.